 1. Review your financial plan.
 If you don’t have a plan this this is a great time to work on developing one.

 3. For those that are facing temporary layoffs and a reduction in pay you will need to prioritize your spending on the basic necessities, shelter and food are top of mind.
-Given the fact that we are a connected world today I would make your phone and internet access a priority too.
+Given the fact that we are a connected world today, make your phone and internet access a priority too.

 4. Dealing with debts.
-I would make a list of all your debts.
-Who you owe money to, how much the minimum monthly payment is to keep the debt in good standing and what the interest rate is on each debt.
+Make a list of all your debts--who you owe money to, how much the minimum monthly payment is to keep the debt in good standing, and what the interest rate is on each debt.
 You will use this list to help prioritize who gets paid first.
 Remember basic necessities first.
 If it looks like you might need to miss some payments, then you need to be talking to the creditor prior to missing a payment.
 They will want to work with you.